forcequitOS/Summit/README.md

 <img src="https://github.com/forcequitOS/Summit/blob/main/Summit%20Demo.png?raw=true" alt="A small screenshot showcasing Summit's About Screen" width="35%">
 Now you too can show off your amazing app icons while looking like a native Apple app!

+Requires macOS 14.0 Sonoma or later

+<sub>I'm 90% sure I could've adapted it to support macOS Ventura as well, but even Sonoma is pushing it with compatibility checks. macOS Monterey is also probably something I could have added support for if I felt like it.</sub>

 # Credits:
 [r/SwiftUI](https://reddit.com/r/SwiftUI) - 100% helped me figure out how to align stuff properly, eternally grateful.